rambasnet/NetworkSecurity/README.md

     -   `sudo pip install jupyter-c-kernel`
     -   `sudo install_c_kernel`
     - NOTE: if conda is used to install notebook, you must run notebook as root to run C kernel

 # Play with Notebooks

 -   Clone/download this repository
 -   You must run the notebook as root to use some scappy features such as sniff()
 -   Using a terminal cd into the repo folder and run

+    ```bash
-    ```# jupyter notebook --allow-root`
+    jupyter notebook
+    ```

--   Open Introduction.ipynb chapter and access all the notebooks
+-   Open 00-TableOfContents.ipynb chapter and access all the notebooks